TJMac93/TJMac93/README.md

 ## I'm a Data Science Student blogging some of my just-for-fun projects
 - 🧑‍💻 I’m currently undertaking my Postgraduate Diploma
 - 🥅 2021 Goals: Publish at least a dozen blog posts!
-- 🥁 Fun fact: I also love to play the drums
+- 🥁 About me: I also love to playing the drums and I'm mad about football ⚽

 ### Connect with me: